apluslms/grade-java/README.md

 * `junit [-r runner] [files..]`

-    Executes java using `runner` as the class, `files` as argument and filters output with `filter-junit-stack`.
+    Executes java using `runner` as the class, `files` as arguments and filters output with `filter-junit-stack`.
     Default `runner` is `org.junit.runner.JUnitCore`.
     To run test stuite or custom main, use something like `junit -r MyTests` or `filter-junit-stack java MyTests`.